Mohammad-R-N/Shop-Project/README.md

 $ cd Shop-Project
 ```

-Create a virtual environment to install dependencies in and activate it:
+Create a virtual environment to install dependencies in:

 ```sh
 $ virtualenv2 --no-site-packages env
 ```
+ Activate the  virtual environment

 For Mac/Linux:

 ```sh